pws5068/Portfolio/source/_posts/2013-06-18-cathedral-peak.markdown

 categories: climbing
 ---

 "Ready to scratch those cams?"
 Eric asked out of the blue.
-I wasn't sure exactly what he had in mind.. but after a few dozen expeditions with the guy I've learned to simply answer, "Yes."
+I wasn't sure exactly what he had in mind.. but after a few dozen expeditions with the guy I've learned to simply answer, "Yes."<!-- more -->

 Apparently, Eric had his sights set on the classic Cathedral Peak of Yosemite.

 To this point, I had followed him on a multi-pitch once.
-I had led two local outdoors sport routes .. each in the ballpark of 25-30 feet high. <!-- more --> But Cathedral Peak?
+I had led two local outdoors sport routes .. each in the ballpark of 25-30 feet high.
+But Cathedral Peak?
 That's over 800 feet.
 Sure, from the grade perspective a 5.7 crux sounded perfectly reasonable.. but damn.

 {% img left /images/posts/pages/climbing/cathedral_peak/cathedral_west.jpg 300 Cathedral Peak from the West %}